the-engine-room/library/_books/investigative-web-research.md

 ## About
-This site was created by The Engine Room to understand the ins and outs of investigative web research.
+This site was created by The Engine Room to introduce the ins and outs of investigative web research.
 Comments or questions?
 Contact [post@theengineroom.org](mailto:post@theengineroom.org).

 ### Contributors
 [The Engine Room](https://theengineroom.org) is an international organisation that helps activists, organisations, and other social change agents make the most of data and technology to increase their impact.

-From the Engine Room team, [Tin Geber](https://www.theengineroom.org/people/tin-geber/), Design and Tech Lead, was involved in project conception and set up, while [Tom Parker](https://twitter.com/TomParker254) researched and wrote the content.
+[Tom Parker](https://twitter.com/TomParker254) researched and wrote the content, while [Tin Geber](https://tin.fyi/about/) designed and managed the project.

-This report was first published in June 2017.
-The site sourcecode is available on [Github](https://github.com/the-engine-room/library).
+The site source code is available on [Github](https://github.com/the-engine-room/library).